voxpelli/tsconfig/README.md

 My personal [types in js](https://github.com/voxpelli/types-in-js) focused tsconfig bases.

-Are meant to be used with javascript code, not typescript code, hence having eg. `noEmit: true` set.
+Are meant to be used with javascript code, not typescript code, hence they're having eg. `noEmit: true` set.

 ## Usage